vb-pogribnyi/OpenCircle/Open Circle.md

 ![im_02_pred_c](C:\Users\vpogribnyi\Documents\Dojo\ML\OpenCircle\v3\images\05_real\im_02_pred_c.png)

-But easy solution is a bit boring, isn't it?
+But an easy solution is a bit boring, isn't it?
 A much better solution would be to make the filter care about the center pixels.
 To do so, we might include this case into the training set (by which I mean to include smaller circles shifted to a side of the image).
-After training the network, we may hope that our real images will be recognized more easily.
+After training the network, we may hope that our real images will be recognized a lot better.

 ### 5.6 The fix